This in-depth guide shows you exactly how to encrypt email, while also taking a look at the best encrypted email services.

 First is that passcode.
 Note the sentence circled in red, “All passcodes will be generated by Google.”
 In other words, Google is in control of the code that gives access to the message, not you, and not the recipient.

 If you really want to protect the privacy of your inbox, you can’t rely on solutions like Confidential mode.
-It is time to talk encryption.
+It is time to talk about email encryption.

 About email encryption

-If we start talking about the details of various ciphers and encryption algorithms we’ll be here for a very long time… and your email may never get encrypted.
+If we start talking about the details of various ciphers and encryption algorithms used in email encryption, we’ll be here for a very long time… and your email may never get encrypted.
 So we’re going to try to keep this discussion at a high level.

 To protect your email against any and all of the attackers we discussed at the top of this article, we need to use something called end-to-end encryption.
 This is often abbreviated as E2E encryption (or even E2EE).